Faculty

 The Master of Sustainable Transportation program features expert UW faculty along with credentialed instructors who work in the field.

-Ed McCormack – Director
+Don MacKenzie - Director

 Ryan Avery

-Ryan Avery is a geographic information systems (GIS) specialist at WSP USA where he works with large data sets to improve our understanding of multimodal transport systems.
-He’s an expert in GIS, data analysis and management with years of experience working with massive transportation data sets, such as tolling data and transit fare card data.
-He previously worked as a senior research engineer at the Washington State Transportation Center (TRAC) at the University of Washington, and prior to that as a consultant planner and data scientist where he gained broad multimodal experience working with local agencies in the Puget Sound region including Sound Transit, WSDOT, King County Metro, Community Transit, Washington State Ferries and the City of Seattle.
-He also has international experience working in the UAE on the Dubai Integrated Rail Transit Master Plan and the Abu Dhabi Regional Rail Study, and he also was previously a researcher at the Centre for Traffic Research in Stockholm, Sweden.
+Avery was previously the deputy director of the Washington State Transportation Center (TRAC) at the University of Washington, where he performed transportation research and facilitated connections between UW researchers and state and local agencies.
+He also has international experience working in the UAE on the Dubai Integrated Rail Transit Master Plan and the Abu Dhabi Regional Rail Study, and he was previously a researcher at the Centre for Traffic Research in Stockholm, Sweden.
 He holds a master's degree and Ph.D. in civil engineering from the University of Washington.

 Courses Taught: CET 561: Transportation Planning & Design and Statistics Modules